seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Who may, in the ambush of my name, strike home,
 And yet my nature never in the fight
 To do in slander.
 And to behold his sway,
-I will, as ’twere a brother of your order,
+I will, as 'twere a brother of your order,
 Visit both prince and people: therefore, I prithee,
 Supply me with the habit and instruct me
 How I may formally in person bear me